Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 Desert Line Projects LLC v.
 The Republic of Yemen (ICSID Case No. ARB/05/17).

-See Hesham Talaat M Al-Warraq v. the Republic of Indonesia, UNCITRAL, Final Award (15 December 2014), 653, a claim brought pursuant to the Agreement on Promotion, Protection and Guarantee of Investments among Member States of the Organisation of the Islamic Conference, dated June 1981.
-The tribunal relied upon the ICSID decisions Inmaris Perestroika Sailing Maritime Services GmbH and Others v.
+See Hesham Talaat M Al-Warraq v. the Republic of Indonesia, UNCITRAL, Final Award (15 December 2014), 653, a claim brought pursuant to the Agreement on Promotion, Protection and Guarantee of Investments among Member States of the Organisation of≈the Islamic Conference, dated June 1981.
+The tribunal relied on the ICSID decisions Inmaris Perestroika Sailing Maritime Services GmbH and Others v.
 Ukraine (ICSID Case No. ARB/08/8, and The Rompetrol Group NV v.
 Romania (ICSID Case No. ARB/06/3) in support of this assertion.

 Joseph Charles Lemire v.
 Ukraine (ICSID Case No. ARB/06/18), 333.